AwkwardTurtle42/AwkwardTurtle42.github.io/SRD.markdown

 An incapacitated creature is knocked down and completely helpless.
 Without assistance they will die within an hour.

-If a creature’s STR steps below a d4, they die.
+If a creature’s STR steps below a d4, any Critical Damage is lethal.

 ## Attack Modifiers